 Under GAAP, management has up to twelve months following the date of the acquisition to finalize the fair value of acquired assets and liabilities.
 The measurement period ends as soon as the Company receives information it was seeking about facts and circumstances that existed as of the acquisition date or learns that more information is not obtainable.
 Any subsequent adjustments to the fair value of the acquired assets and liabilities, intangible assets or other purchase accounting adjustments will result in adjustments to the goodwill recorded.
-The following table summarizes adjustments to goodwill subsequent to December 31, 2022 (in thousands):
+As of December 31, 2024, over twelve months have occurred since the date of acquisition on March 10, 2023, and the measurement period is now complete.
+The following table summarizes adjustments to goodwill subsequent to December 31, 2023 (in thousands):

-(Goodwill

-Balance at December 31, 2022 \$ 108,941

-Adjustment to goodwill acquired in conjunction with the acquisition of Citizens 40,961
+( Goodwill

 Balance at December 31, 2023 \$ 149,902

+Adjustment to goodwill acquired in conjunction with the acquisition of Citizens (140)

+Balance at December 31, 2024 \$ 149,762